 COVER FEATURE FOR HOME DEFENDER MAGAZINE

-Known in the Hollywood special effects arena, the maker of this whimsical creation received an interesting phone call and, along with it, a request that a custom weapon be made for a movie set.
+Known and respected in the Hollywood special effects arena, the maker of this whimsical creation received an interesting phone call and, along with it, a request that a custom weapon be made for a movie set.
 It turns out the producer wanted a gun that could shoot around a corner, but he also made it very clear that he was well aware of the Israeli-made Cornershot.
 He said, “I’m well aware of the Cornershot, but I need something shorter, something with more pizzazz, something awe-inspiring and something that will turn heads, function on set and look as if it were the brainchild of an inventive machinist.”

 With that in mind, this inventor and fabricator (his name withheld upon his request) went to work and created a Cornershot inspired gun.
 After sketching out a few ideas, he went to work, and the end result was this beautiful beast.
 “The producer wanted something that looked like it was machined in a garage by a madman, and it had to be a functional unit.” says the maker.
 “He didn’t want it refined, and that’s why I left it raw with machine marks and some minor surface imperfections.
 I think it came out pretty good” says its maker.